TrialsNest

 Patient recruitment software ROI worksheet for research sites

-A practical ROI worksheet for research sites evaluating patient recruitment software, coordinator time, stale leads, records readiness, scheduling movement, sponsor reporting effort, and conversion quality.
+An ROI worksheet for research sites evaluating recruitment software, coordinator time, stale leads, source quality, records readiness, scheduling, and reporting effort.

 ROI is not only more leads.
 For many sites, the first value is less wasted coordinator time and clearer movement from interest to scheduled next step.